-The People’s Republic of China (PRC), known simply as “China,” is located in East Asia and prides itself in its ancient civilization.
-With its exotic locales, culture significance, and invaluable relics, as well as a center for business and commerce, China is not only a tourist’s paradise, but it is also an ideal hub for business to prosper.
-Here are a few tips on travelling to this faraway land.
+The People’s Republic of China (PRC), known only as “China,” is located in East Asia and prides itself on its ancient civilization.
+With its exotic locales, cultural significance, invaluable relics, and a center for business and commerce, China is not only a tourist’s paradise, but it is also an ideal hub for business to prosper.
+Here are a few tips on traveling to this faraway land.

 Arrival and Departure

-Arrival: The moment you arrive in China, you need to follow certain procedures, as you would do in any other country.
-Forms like Health Card, Entry Registration Card and Custom Luggage Declaration Form need to be filled out.
+Arrival: When you arrive in China, you need to follow specific procedures, as you would in any other country.
+Forms like Health Cards, Entry Registration Cards, and Custom Luggage Declaration Forms must be filled out.

-• Health Check: This is the first check that you will require to pass through.
-The Quarantine Check requires you show your passport as well as the Health Card Form, which was filled out while on board.
-Those found to be suffering with diseases like leprosy, VD, cholera, infectious pulmonary tuberculosis, AIDS, or yellow fever will be either prohibited from entering the country, or they will have to go to the clinic at the airport for further checking.
-Those who have travelled from areas that are plagued need to declare an official certificate of inoculation of that particular disease.
-If you have symptoms of vomiting, fever or diarrhea, you will need to declare this information as well.
-If your visit in China is for a long period, a quarantine certificate given to you by a certified health department abroad needs to be submitted.
+• Health Check: This is the first check you must pass through.
+The Quarantine Check requires you to show your passport and the Health Card Form, which was filled out while onboard.
+Those found to be suffering from diseases like leprosy, VD, cholera, infectious pulmonary tuberculosis, AIDS, or yellow fever will be prohibited from entering the country, or they will have to go to the clinic at the airport for further checking.
+Those who have traveled from areas plagued need to declare an official certificate of immunization for that disease.
+If you have vomiting, fever, or diarrhea symptoms, you must say this information.
+If your visit to China is for an extended period, a quarantine certificate given to you by a certified health department abroad needs to be submitted.

-• Border Entry: This is the second stage that you will need to pass through.
-You will need to show your passport, with a valid visa, as well as Entry Registration Card that was previously filled out.
-Visas are not issued at the border.
+• Border Entry: This is the second stage you must pass through.
+You must show your passport, with a valid visa and an Entry Registration Card previously filled out.
+Tickets are not issued at the border.

 • Customs Check: The last stage involves the customs check.
-Once collecting your luggage, you will need to pass through either of the two channels: green (if there is nothing that needs to be declared) or red.
-Items like computers, video cameras, digital cameras, silver, gold, recorded or printed materials, for example, which you will need or that which you will not take with you when you leave the country, need to be included in the Customs Luggage Declaration Form.
-Once the form is filled out, you need to pass through the red channel.
+Once you collect your luggage, you must pass through either of the two channels: green (if there is nothing that needs to be declared) or red.
+Items like computers, video cameras, digital cameras, silver, gold, and recorded or printed materials, for example, which you will need or will not take with you when you leave the country, must be included in the Customs Luggage Declaration Form.
+Once the form is filled out, you must pass through the red channel.
 Here you may have to pay for duties.
-In some cases, items will need to be deposited at Customs, but you can take them out when you leave the country.
-The stamped form should be kept safely with you, as you will need to submit it to the Customs Officer on your departure from the country.
+Sometimes, items must be deposited at Customs, but you can take them out when you leave the country.
+The stamped form should be kept safely with you, as you must submit it to the Customs Officer on your departure from the government.

-Departure: Upon your departure, show the items that you had declared on your arrival and as mentioned in the Customs Luggage Declaration Form.
-In the case of any missing item, a certificate issued by the relevant department needs to be submitted, or else you will need to pay import duty.
-The Departure Card will need to be filled out, followed by the security check.
+Departure: Upon your departure, show the items you had declared on your arrival and as mentioned in the Customs Luggage Declaration Form.
+In the case of any missing item, a certificate issued by the relevant department must be submitted, or else you will need to pay import duty.
+The Departure Card must be filled out, followed by the security check.

-There are a number of articles that you will be forbidden from importing into the country, namely:
+There are several articles that you will be forbidden from importing into the country, namely:

 • Arms and ammunition